joalla/discogs_client/docs/source/fetching_data.md

 _`remove_release` only accepts `CollectionItemInstance` objects_

-### Managing Identical Releases
+### Managing Releases in multiple Collection Folders

-It is possible to own multiple copies of the same release, each with its own information.
-You can create an instance of an individual release in a collection folder.
+It is possible that you have multiple instances of the same release inside one or more collection folders.
+If you want to update or remove all of those instances, you can fetch all instances of that release across all collection folders by `release_id` or Release object.

 First, create an instance of the release: